 Confirmation of Payee is a name checking service introduced by UK banks to help businesses make payments safely, by checking the name on an account before a new CHAPS, Faster Payment or Standing Order is set up or updated.

-How will it affect Unity customers?
+How does it affect Unity customers?

 When making the payment to your Unity account, your customer will be shown a message to explain that no name check has been possible because the recipient doesn’t offer Confirmation of Payee.
 The payment can still go ahead, but your customer may be asked to check that all details are correct before proceeding.

-How to prepare for Confirmation of Payee
+Help with Confirmation of Payee